 Eliminating distracting elements

-Motion photography is not all about capturing the subject’s movements, but it is also about making them look appealing.
+Motion photography is not all about capturing the subject’s movements, but it also makes them look appealing.
 This has to be done by eliminating the elements in the background that might that distract the viewer.

 So if you are capturing a moving person on a sidewalk while the cars move behind him and want to focus on the individual, you will have to blur the cars.
 This is necessary if you want your primary subject to stand out.